kellybyron2222-dev/Space/PythonRefresh-freeCodeCamp.md

   - a *function* is a reusable block of code; can define as *def function_name ():*
       - declaration starts with the def keyword followed by the function name and () and ends with a colon
       - any vairabled defined *within* a function are local - only used for that function.
 Define variables outside a function for global use
+      - functions can be called with *default arguments* which will ve used if the argument is not passed (example, function uses 3 arguments, only 2 defined, 3rd is default)
 - *Stopped at Step 52 https://www.freecodecamp.org/learn/scientific-computing-with-python/learn-string-manipulation-by-building-a-cipher/step-53*
 **September 7 2025**
 - **Phyton Refresher Start, Section 53, String Manipulation**